goddy93/Rfam-RNAcentral/README.rst

 2.2 Make and load tables (`database <https://github.com/nataquinones/Rfam-RNAcentral/tree/master/database>`_)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The database consists of 6 tables that are created and loaded as specified in `database/readme_tables.rst <https://github.com/nataquinones/Rfam-RNAcentral/blob/master/database/readme_tables.rst>`_
+The database consists of 6 tables that are created and loaded as specified in `database <https://github.com/nataquinones/Rfam-RNAcentral/tree/master/database>`_

 +-------------------+---------------------------------------------------------------------------------+
 | ``cmscan_hits``   |    Contains information of the output cmscan tables                             |